dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/connection-management.md

 ((IObjectContextAdapter)context).ObjectContext.Connection.State
 ```

-Separately, if you open the database connection by calling Database.Connection.Open() it will be open until the next time you execute a query or call anything which requires a database connection (e.g. SaveChanges()) but after that the underlying store connection will be closed.
+Separately, if you open the database connection by calling Database.Connection.Open() it will be open until the next time you execute a query or call anything which requires a database connection (for example, SaveChanges()) but after that the underlying store connection will be closed.
 The context will then re-open and re-close the connection any time another database operation is required:

 ``` csharp
 using System;